Orison

 You hear some people say: “I’m spiritual, but I’m not religious.”
 What does that mean, exactly?
 When I hear people say that, I just assume they are confused.
 I also assume they are trying (but failing) to sound sophisticated or enlightened.

-For medical reasons I was unable to complete the flight training that followed AOCS.
+For heart-related medical reasons I was unable to complete the flight training that followed AOCS.
 Even so, I will always be grateful for experiencing AOCS itself.
 By the end of that initial program, I had more confidence, more drive, more clarity, and more discipline.
 I had learned the joy of striving to achieve a hard goal.
 I had learned the value of perseverance, and of raising my own standards to get it done.
 I had learned the importance of being passionate about life and the living of it.
 I had learned the importance of standing up to my fears and uncertainties.
 I had learned that it is better to take responsibility for my own actions and choices rather than to act like a pathetic victim.
 I had learned to value sacrifice, brotherhood, loyalty, and duty.
 And, speaking personally, the whole experience taught me a lot about faith and hope.
 I’m serious about that.

 Maybe you’re thinking there was nothing “spiritual” about that training.
 Well, okay.
 But you might want to consider the possibility that you’re still confusing spirituality with navel-gazing.